census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

   6. report task status

-## Implement prometheus storage.Appender with ocagent metrics sink
+## Implementing Prometheus storage.Appender with ocagent metrics sink

 ### The storage.Appender interface
 As discussed in the previous section, the storage.Appender is the most important piece of components for us to implement so as to bring the two worlds together.